segment-boneyard/nightmare/Readme.md

 ```

 ##### gotoTimeout (default: 30s)
-This will throw an exception if the `.goto()` didn't finish loading within the set timeframe.
+Throws an exception if the `.goto()` didn't finish loading within the set timeframe.
 Note that, even though `goto` normally waits for all the resources on a page to load, a timeout exception is only raised if the DOM itself has not yet loaded.

 ```js
 const nightmare = Nightmare({